-Thinking about understanding knowledge as climbing a mountain.
+Thinking about accumulated societal knowledge as a mountain and understanding knowledge as climbing a mountain.
 Every time novel work happens, the mountain gets a little bit taller.

 Mathematics is a striking example of this.
 For centuries, countless minds have climbed the mountain range of mathematics and laid new boulders at the top.
 Over time, different peaks formed, built on top of particularly beautiful results.
 Now the peaks of mathematics are so numerous and steep that no person can climb them all.